PSA Pipe Fittings

 This project would not have been possible without the help of William Kelly & Sons.
 Their expertise was invaluable to developing user-friendly families and their experience with North American building standards ensured the fittings were tailored appropriately.
 This affected the P-traps in particular.

-We were informed that it's standard practice for North America to omit the modeling of sinks and vertical pipes, due to the fact that they wouldn’t be able to attach the P-trap the typical way.
+We were informed that it’s standard practice for North America to omit the modeling of sinks and vertical pipe, due to the fact they wouldn’t be able to attach the P-trap the typical way.
 They prefer the P-trap to be attached to the horizontal runs.
 To accommodate this, we introduced an instance parameter to control the fall.
 By setting this parameter to zero and pressing “spacebar” twice, Revit can seamlessly attach the trap to the horizontal run.

 IsCustom